 Staying hydrated throughout the festival is key, so make sure you bring along a reusable water bottle.
 Many festivals have free refilling stations that you can use to replenish.
-Another idea is to freeze your bottle the night before so it stays cold throughout the next day, sipping as the ice melts.
+Another idea is to freeze your water bottle the night before so it stays cold throughout the next day, sipping as the ice melts.
 Whatever you do, don't forget to bring your own water bottle as plastic waste can quickly become an issue at large festivals.

 Bring Snacks and Non-Perishables

 No festival packing list is complete without some snacks and non-perishables.
 These festival essentials come in handy if you're planning to camp out or stay for multiple days.
 Pack items like energy bars, dried fruits and nuts, crackers, and pre-packaged snacks that won't spoil.
 Keep in mind that you may not be able to bring glass containers or alcohol into the festival, so opt for sealed plastic containers or resealable bags instead.

 Although many vendors accept credit and debit cards, festival grounds often have limited or no access to ATMs, so make sure to bring enough cash for your purchases.
 Plus, having cash on hand helps with flexibility if you decide to buy something not offered by the festival vendors.
 This includes any for-sale items from other festival-goers who may be leaving early, like tents, sleeping bags, or extra tickets.

 A portable power bank is another one of the festival essentials you don't want to forget.
 You'll definitely be using your phone to capture photos and videos, so make sure you have a power bank with enough juice to keep up with your snapping spree.
 Just don't forget to bring a USB charging cable too!

 Don't Forget the Wipes